 A system that works: The Variofix® lacing system provides a perfect fit and has been continuously improved over the years.
 In the heel area, the Variofix® system runs around the heel and provides a perfect fit.
 When lacing, the "Speed Wire" is pulled evenly and cushions the foot at the bottom of the shoe, preventing blisters and chafing.

 The insole of Meindl children's shoes can be easily removed.
 Also, they are marked to quickly identify if they are still the right size for the child.

 The shoes of the Alpine range (Wildhorn GTX®, Jorasse GTX®, Breithorn GTX®), as well as other models (Litepeak Pro GTX®, Air Revolution Alpin) have cramponable soles (semi-automatic or automatic).

 A stretch zone is integrated in the heel area, making the liner much more elastic.
 The fit is closer to the foot, without additional pressure.

-THE MFS® PRINCIPLE: The MFS foam in the heel and the SOFT-PRINT foam in the sole adapt perfectly to the shape of the foot thanks to the body's heat and the pressure exerted during walking.
+THE MFS® PRINCIPLE: MFS foam in the heel and SOFT-PRINT foam in the sole adapt perfectly to the shape of the foot thanks to body heat and pressure exerted during walking.